jessicacha/tswd/finalproject.md

 ### 1. Happiness Score

 I analyzed the data used in the World Happiness Report (WHR) from 2005 to 2019.
-The data used in this study is comprehensive as shown in the [file](https://github.com/jessicacha/tswd/blob/main/WHR20data.xls).
+The data used in this study is comprehensive as shown in the [file](https://github.com/jessicacha/tswd/blob/main/WHR20data.xls){:target="_blank" rel="noopener"}.
 In the study, researchers have mainly used the ladder score and six key variables among the entire data in the file.

 1. Ladder score (represented as Happiness score in my story): This score is used to determine the happiness ranking.
 It is important to note that the happiness ranking is not determined by the combination of six key variables.